cloudfoundry/cf-networking-release/docs/dynamic_egress_api.md

 ## Turn on the Dynamic Egress Feature

 The dynamic egress feature set is not turned on by default.
-In order for these policies to be enforced, the cloud foundry operator must set the `enforce_experimental_dynamic_egress_policies` property on the `policy-server-internl` job to true.
+In order for these policies to be enforced, the cloud foundry operator must set the `enforce_experimental_dynamic_egress_policies` property on the `policy-server-internal` job to true.
 See spec file [here](https://github.com/cloudfoundry/cf-networking-release/blob/develop/jobs/policy-server-internal/spec#L102-L104).
 Currently this feature only works with silk.

 ## Purpose